Board of Directors

 George Rupp, PhD

-George Erik Rupp (born 1942) is an American educator and theologian, the former President of Rice University and later of Columbia University, and president of the International Rescue Committee since July 2002.
+George Erik Rupp (born 1942) is an American educator and theologian, the former President of Rice University and later of Columbia University, and former President and CEO of the International Rescue Committee from July 2002 through August 2013.

 He was born in Summit, New Jersey, the son of immigrant parents.
 He studied in Germany before graduating from Princeton University.
 He then received a Bachelor of Divinity degree from Yale University and a Ph.D. in religion from Harvard University.
 He is an ordained Presbyterian minister.